BERDataLakehouse/datalake-mcp-server/docs/guide/user_guide.md

 [MCP] Error activating server CDM MCP Server: SSE error: TypeError: fetch failed: unable to verify the first certificate
 ```

-This happens because the SSH tunnel creates a localhost connection, but the SSL certificate is issued for `cdmhub.ci.kbase.us`, causing certificate verification to fail.
+This happens because the SSH tunnel creates a localhost connection, but the SSL certificate is issued for `hub.berdl.kbase.us/apis/mcp/mcp`, causing certificate verification to fail.

 **Solution for Cherry Studio (macOS):**